6755 Solution Calorimeter: A multi-purpose calorimeter for measuring enthalpy changes produced by chemical reactions in solution

 - Comparison standardization involves the use of known samples supplied by the user.
 By selecting samples whose enthalpy changes are known and whose thermochemical behavior is similar to the unknown material, the calorimeter can be standardized by simply running duplicate tests with known and unknown materials.

 - Electrical standardization requires an electric heating probe, a uniform power supply, a high precision voltmeter and a precise interval timer.
-Except for the A274C probe this equipment is not sold by Parr, but can be obtained from commercial sources.
+This equipment is not sold by Parr, but can be obtained from commercial sources.